More Safe Harbor Cybersecurity Laws are Needed to Encourage PII Data Security

 Ohio: On August 3, 2018, then Ohio Governor John Kasich signed Senate Bill 220, the Ohio Data Protection Act (Ohio DPA), which provides a safe harbor against data breach lawsuits for businesses that implement and maintain cybersecurity programs that meet certain industry-recognized standards.
 The Ohio DPA incentivizes businesses to implement and maintain an effective cybersecurity program by providing an affirmative defense to certain tort actions related to data breaches.
 The law does not require companies to comply with the Ohio DPA.
 Instead, a business that can demonstrate its cybersecurity program meets specific standards is eligible for the defense to liability for the breach.

 Connecticut: In July 2021, the "Incentivizing the Adoption of Cybersecurity Standards for Businesses Act" was signed into law.
 The new law, similar to Utah and Ohio's safe harbor breach laws, provides an affirmative defense to actions in tort that assert a business failed to have reasonable cybersecurity protocols that allegedly caused the data security incident to occur.
-If companies create and document a program that would comply with industry frameworks (e.g., NIST or the ISO/IEC) or federal laws (e.g., HIPAA's Security Rule), their program could qualify for the safe harbor provision,
+If companies create and document a program that would comply with industry frameworks (e.g., NIST or the ISO/IEC) or federal laws (e.g., HIPAA's Security Rule), their program could qualify for the safe harbor cybersecurity provision.

 These safe harbor provisions tied to state cyber-breach/privacy laws are a much-needed incentive to help organizations realize the ROI of adopting new cybersecurity technology and processes.
 However, as I mentioned earlier in this blog and in my preceding one, state laws continue to be non-specific and steer away from actual technology recommendations such as bring your own encryption keys, encryption key storage locally (on-premises – not in the same cloud where the sensitive data is stored), PII encryption, strict and audited access controls, anonymization, pseudonymization, PII data masking, role-based redaction, secure multi-party computation, and zero-trust security.
 For more details on the above-referenced security technologies, please refer to my previous blog for more information.
 However, I think it's worth discussing the concept of “zero-trust” a bit more.